Teamwork can be fun. And a child with solid teamwork skills faces a world full of rewarding opportunities and experiences.

 Another way to teach teamwork lessons inside an appealing, fun activity is through team-based sports.

-, team sports offer an incredible array of social skills lessons, including learning to compete against their own personal best versus against their teammates or competitors.
+According to Psych Central, team sports offer an incredible array of social skills lessons, including learning to compete against their own personal best versus against their teammates or competitors.